cybertaxonomy/cdm-dataportal/README.md

 #### Updating to a specific cdm-dataportal release

-NOTE: The modules and themes in the `./web/sites/all/` are symlinked to the source code in `./modules` and `./themes`.
+NOTE: The modules and themes in the `./web/sites/all/` are sym-linked to the source code in `./modules` and `./themes`.
 Hence, updating the dataportal only involves checking out the according release from the git remote:

 To see the list of available release tags: